Email FacebookTwitterMenu burgerClose thin

 How to Retire in Mexico

 Luckily for Americans who want to retire in Mexico, the U.S. dollar’s strength against the peso allows for some great real estate deals.
-If you want to rent in retirement in a city center, you can expect to find apartments starting at around $400, according to Numbeo.
-A three-bedroom in a city center would only set you back only around $740 a month.
-If you’re looking for something more permanent, you can easily find a home for $200,000 or less.
-You’ll still have to pay utilities and property taxes, which typically totals around $300.
+If you want to rent in retirement in a city center, you can expect to find apartments for just under $600 per month, according to Numbeo.
+A three-bedroom in a city center would only set you back only around $1,150 a month.
+If you’re looking for something more permanent, you can buy a home in a city center for around $176 per square foot.
+You’ll still have to pay utilities, which typically add up to around $107, according to Numbeo (this total comprises traditional utilities, a cell phone plan and internet access).

 When you buy a home in Mexico, you can do so with a “direct deed,” in a local corporation or via a fideicomiso (bank trust).
 These options provide safe and trustworthy ways to buy a home and have access to homeownership rights.
 Plus, many Mexican real estate markets employ English-speaking agents to help you throughout the process without worrying about a language barrier.